denisnazarov/dn-blog/posts/lego-bricks-or-organ-transplants.md

 date: "2020-06-29"
 ---

-Software development is more like surgery than playing with LEGOs.
-This gruesome [comparison](https://www.johndcook.com/blog/2011/02/03/lego-blocks-and-organ-transplants/) from 2011 still rings true today:
+The traditional software development process is more like surgery than playing with LEGOs.

+This [comparison](https://www.johndcook.com/blog/2011/02/03/lego-blocks-and-organ-transplants/) from 2011 still rings true today:

 > People have been comparing software components to LEGO blocks for a couple decades.
 We should be able to assemble applications by snapping together modular components, just like LEGOs.
 There has been progress, but for the most part we haven’t realized the promise LEGO-style software development.